 - Manufacturers Overhead $15

 - Retailer’s Margin $40

 - Perfume $2

-The cost of the liquid inside the bottle is backed up by two of the world’s most renowned perfumers Dominique Ropion* and Anne Flipo* in an article that appeared in a French magazine Le Nouvel Observateur where they say that the value of the fragrance concentrate in a €100 bottle of perfume is between €1 – €1.50.
+The cost of the liquid inside the bottle is backed up by an article that appeared in a French magazine Le Nouvel Observateur with two of the world’s most renowned perfumers Dominique Ropion* and Anne Flipo* where it says that the value of the fragrance concentrate in a €100 bottle of perfume is between €1 – €1.50.

 As with all things in life there are people that are prepared to pay for the “real thing” but obviously the question we must ask the next time we stand at a perfume counter in one of the big departmental stores is “Do I really want to pay a R1000 for a bottle of perfume of which only 2% or R20 is for the liquid inside?”